alankent/htc-vive-midi/README.md

 I then associate the left and right touchpads (more below) so one controls the mouth, the other controls the eyes.
 I currently divide the touchpad into 9 zones (N, NE, E, SE etc plus center), numbered like a phone keypad (1 to 9).
 Using the touchpad you can only make one of the 9 selections at a time, so putting all mouth positions on one touchpad and all eye expressions on the other works well for me.

 Note: you can touch or press the touchpad, so you can have two forms of angry (e.g. press harder for extra angry).
 I have used "N" (up) for raised eyebrows (surprised) and "S" (down) for angry (lowered eye brows).
 I have not used all 9 positions yet.
 Having reminders like these help when doing a recording since you have to do both hands at once.

+### Head

+For the head there is rotation and movement.
+For rotation, assuming the head is "independent" in Chraracter Animator, I add a Transform layer to the head and bind the rotation angle of the visor to the rotation transformation property.
+Once you do this, the webcam can no longer move the head.
+The Transform overrides the Face behavior.
+So you design a puppet for webcam or this environment - not both at once.
+(You can of course share the artwork file.)

+I then put another Transform on a sublayer around the neck of the puppet so X/Y movement moves the neck.
+This acts like a Character Animator "dragger".
+You cannot put it on the whole body - you need to find a sublayer that when moved moves the rest of the puppet.
+I used the collar of the shirt, which just happend to be a separate layer from the rest of the shirt because it had to go behind the neck.

 ### Hands